Skip to content

 Content-Type: application/x-www-form-urlencoded

-The authorisation server checks the client credentials, then the username and password, and if they are valid, returns an access token (possibly together with a refresh token) that has a scope (read, write) and expiration determined by the server's policy rules:
+The server checks the client_id and whether it’s registered to use the password grant, then the username and password, and if they are valid, returns an access token (possibly with a refresh token) that has a scope and expiration determined by the server:

 HTTP/1.1 200 OK